 Manufacturers are always looking for new features to add to their TVs.
 I recently got a new 2021 Samsung 55″ Q60T QLED TV to replace my thirteen-year-old Sony LCD TV (which is still going strong, by the way).

 I was blown away at some of the features Samsung packed into it.
 Here are some surprising things (good and bad) that my Samsung (and many other manufacturers’ modern TVs) can do.

 The first thing I did when I got my new TV set up was to see how many broadcast TV channels it could pick up compared to my old Sony when using my indoor antenna.
 To my surprise, it got more channels than my Sony, which previously had the best reception out of the tuners I had tested.
 After scanning four times each, my Sony averaged 119 channels while my new Samsung averaged 127 channels.

 And more importantly, the marginal stations were more solid and watchable on my new Samsung than on my old Sony.

 I hadn’t expected TV manufacturers to put much effort into improving broadcast TV tuners.
 I figured that they had already maxed out in reception quality, or that getting more broadcast channels wasn’t a super high priority with TV manufacturers.
 I’m glad I was wrong!
 Newer TVs, especially Samsung TVs, tend to have better TV tuners which bring in more channels than ones made before, say, 2014.

 This is actually great news for folks who are using an antenna to watch TV but have some marginal stations.
-A quality new TV might bring those in better than your old TV.
+A quality new TV might bring those in better than your old TV, especially a Samsung TV.